eddyerburgh/blog/_posts/2017-06-27-stub-$route-in-vue-unit-tests.md

 })
 ```

-We create a `scopedVue` subclass then add `$route` to the prototype of the subclass before creating a component instance from the subclass. `$route` will exists on the component instance, but not the base Vue constructor.
+We create a `scopedVue` subclass, add `$route` to the prototype of the subclass and then create a component constructor from the subclass. `$route` will exist on the component instance, but not the base Vue constructor.

 Great!
 Now we're containing the effects of our test.
 No other Vue instances created with the base Vue constructor will be affected.